longevity-genie/longevity-genie/README.md

 ```bash
 dvc pull
 ```
-We use Google Drive to store data so it may ask you to authorize data access.
+We use Google Drive to store data, so it may ask you to authorize data access.

+# Environment

+To run openai API and langchain tracing you need keys in your environment variables.
+Do not forget to put on your openai and langchain trace keys.
+In .env.template there are environment variables, fill them in with your keys and rename to .env.

 # Existing scripts

 Here are some additional scripts you may be interested in running.
-We store the index in DVC so you do not need to run them to set things up.
+We store the index in DVC, so you do not need to run them to set things up.

 ### download.py ###